JROEBKE/ffc-project-stockchecker/README.md

 User Stories
-Set the content security policies to only allow loading of scripts and css from your server. //DONE > tested ==> THIS LEADS TO ISSUE WITH index.html because jquery load is blocked!!!
-So I allowed scriptSrc as well https://code.jquery.com
-I can GET /api/stock-prices with form data containing a Nasdaq stock ticker and recieve back an object stockData. //DONE In stockData, I can see the stock(string, the ticker), price(decimal in string format), and likes(int). //DONE I can also pass along field like as true(boolean) to have my like added to the stock(s).
+Set the content security policies to only allow loading of scripts and css from your server. //DONE > tested ==> THIS LEADS TO ISSUE WITH index.html which has to be reworked in boilerplate I can GET /api/stock-prices with form data containing a Nasdaq stock ticker and recieve back an object stockData. //DONE In stockData, I can see the stock(string, the ticker), price(decimal in string format), and likes(int). //DONE I can also pass along field like as true(boolean) to have my like added to the stock(s).
 Only 1 like per ip should be accepted. //DONE